celery/ceps/draft/celery-5-high-level-architecture.rst

 If the current number of tasks is lower than the current maximal concurrency we decrease it to the number of tasks that are currently executing.

+This algorithm can be replaced or customized by the user.

 Internal Tasks
 ++++++++++++++